-As his traffic grew to up to 5,000 people a month, Manson noticed that a lot of his readers were women.
+As his traffic grew to up to 5,000 people a day, Manson noticed that a lot of his readers were women.
 And he was increasingly convinced that many of the issues he was focused on applied regardless of gender.
 And so, in 2013, he rebranded once again, this time to MarkManson.net (“Author.
 Thinker.
 Life Enthusiast.”).
 Going forward, he would write for everyone.
-His blog traffic began to soar, rising to 400,000 monthly readers.
+His blog traffic began to soar, rising to over a million monthly readers.*

 He was fashioning a niche for himself as the tough-love counterpart to a wave of sunnier self-help blogs then in vogue.
 One popular site, Tiny Buddha, Manson held in particular contempt.
 “It posts, like, a bajillion articles every day, and every single article was just the same flavorless, shallow, powder-puff, feel-good piece,” Manson says.
 “I used to be very bitter about that.
 I was like, ‘You know what people really need is somebody to tell ’em, like, ‘Hey, your life is bullshit and fucked up because of you.
 And guess what?
 You’re always gonna have problems.’
 This is what people actually need to hear.”